 Peppermint exudes a powerful fragrance that many pests, including ants, mosquitoes, spiders, aphids, squash bugs, whiteflies, flea beetles, and cabbage loopers, strongly dislike.
 Peppermint spreads easily, so you can grow it in a pot indoors or outdoors to help contain its growth.
 Peppermint needs plenty of water and partial to full sun.

 Lavender has been known for centuries to add a sweet, soothing aroma to homes and clothes.
 It’s also excellent for pest control since it helps repel fleas, moths, mosquitoes, flies, and even scorpions.
 The lavender plant is easy to maintain since it is known to be able to survive all weather conditions, though it particularly thrives in the sunny areas of your garden and near entrances to your home.

 Mint is not only delicious in your tea, it also helps to repel aphids, mosquitoes, flies, cabbage moths, and even ants.
 You can plant mint indoors and lay sprigs of mint among the plants in your garden that you want to protect.
 This way mint won’t spread and take over the garden, but the sprigs need to be replaced often.
 Catmints, including catnip, have been found to be more effective than DEET in repelling mosquitoes and ants.

 Rosemary, Thyme, & Other Herbs

-For scientifically-tested, effective pest control in your garden, yard, and home that is friendly to the environment, try Maggie’s Farm pest control products.
+What are your favorite ways to get rid of pests naturally from your home, yard, and garden?
+Post a comment.
+We’d love to hear from you!For scientifically-tested, effective pest control in your garden, yard, and home that is friendly to the environment, try Maggie’s Farm pest control products.
 Our promise is that our plant and mineral-based products are developed by scientists and seasoned pest control professionals to be the most effective.